vlandham/unix_intro/unix.markdown

 ## U18: Stay on target [U18]

-It is important to understand that as long as you have specified a 'source' and a 'target' location when you are moving a file, then it doesn't matter what your current directory is.
+It is important to understand that as long as you have specified a **source** and a **target** location when you are moving a file, then it doesn't matter what your current directory is.
 You can move or copy things within the same directory or between different directories regardless of whether you are "in" any of those directories.
 Moving directories is just like moving files:

 	$ mkdir Temp2
 	$ ls
-	Applications 	Code		Data	Documentation	Temp  Temp2
+	Temp  Temp2
 	$ mv Temp2 Temp/
 	$ ls Temp/
 	Temp2		earth.txt		heaven.txt	rags